What are the Most Popular Tools for Automation Testing? – DevstringxGaurav Singh

 - Supports languages such as Ruby, Java, Scala, and Groovy

-The Appium test automation framework is primarily used for mobile applications.
+The Appium test automation framework primarily uses for mobile applications.
 It supports native, hybrid, and mobile web application automation designed for iOS and Android.
 Appium uses vendor-provided automation frameworks and is based on a client/server architecture.
 Appium is easy to install and use.
 As one of the best mobile automation testing tools, it has gained absolute popularity and reliability over the past few years.

 - Automate any mobile app with any testing language and framework.